 Your Turn: How To Be An Adult.
 From a former Stanford dean of freshmen and undergraduate advising and author of the perennial bestseller How to Raise an Adult.
 Being an adult, it turns out, is not about any particular checklist; it is, instead, a process, one you can get progressively better at over time―becoming more comfortable with uncertainty and gaining the knowhow to keep going.
 Once you begin to practice it, being an adult becomes the most complicated yet also the most abundantly rewarding and natural thing

-Funny Books To Give As High School Graduation Gifts
+Funny Books To Give As College Graduation Gifts

 Adulting, How to Become a Grown-Up in 468 Easy(ish) Steps – Just because you don’t feel like an adult doesn’t mean you can’t act like one.
 From breaking up with frenemies to fixing your toilet in your first apartment, this fun comprehensive handbook is the answer for aspiring grown-ups of all ages.